flomair/little_pete/readme.md

 ok, here you are

-copy the [google sheet](https://docs.google.com/spreadsheets/d/1EV4ibIqoFD6OC5LvyPp5-TvpXGSKZyCJ4YwYzdD67Qw) witch holds the gameplay. edit the levels and the story further information can be found [here](https://docs.google.com/document/d/1JvPxzAjZ_CbhhXIQoz9fKE04j_nM_g2yap6HnSU5nis)
+copy the [google sheet](https://docs.google.com/spreadsheets/d/1EV4ibIqoFD6OC5LvyPp5-TvpXGSKZyCJ4YwYzdD67Qw) which holds the gameplay. edit the levels and the story further information can be found [here](https://docs.google.com/document/d/1JvPxzAjZ_CbhhXIQoz9fKE04j_nM_g2yap6HnSU5nis)

-hit the wrench to display the game configuration in your adress bar. the most important part is the "url". paste in your new sheet id and reload. tadaa! now you can select the initial-level and play around with the configuration. when you are done, hit the cloud button.

-the current game url will appear in the adress bar. replace it with your sheet-id and share your game to the world. little pete will now pull your sheet with your story and your levels.
+when you are done, hit the cloud button. the current sheet-id will appear in the address  bar. replace it with your sheet-id and share the url with your game to the world. little pete will now pull your sheet with your story and your levels.

 #### credits